 \subsection{``Star-forming'' classification}

-Fig.~\ref{fig:mstar_sfr} shows the SFR of the 625 ALLSMOG and xCOLDGASS galaxies for which we have a reliable SFR measurement plotted against their stellar mass.
+Figure~\ref{fig:mstar_sfr} shows the SFR of the 625 ALLSMOG and xCOLDGASS galaxies for which we have a reliable SFR measurement plotted against their stellar mass.
 Both quantities are obtained from the MPA-JHU catalog\footnote{\url{https://live-sdss4org-dr12.pantheonsite.io/spectro/galaxy_mpajhu/}} for SDSS DR8, thus ensuring a homogeneous methodology across the entire sample.
 Also shown are two empirical relations for the star-forming main sequence of galaxies (SFMS) reported by \citet{renziniOBJECTIVEDEFINITIONMAIN2015} and \citet{saintongeColdInterstellarMedium2022} with an added 0.4\,dex scatter.

 As we aim to study specifically star-forming galaxies in the local universe, we need to apply an additional selection to this sample.
 Applying a uniform selection across the entire sample also ensures that we homogenize the ALLSMOG (which specifically targeted star-forming galaxies) and xCOLDGASS (which did not) data.
 We chose a criterion based on the offset from the main sequence of star-forming galaxies following the definition of \citet{renziniOBJECTIVEDEFINITIONMAIN2015}.
 We calculate the offset from the main sequence as